See also our companion site: sovereignshetland.com - where the action is!

 - The UK government has never proved a legitimate right to the seabed around Shetland and Orkney.

-The fascinating side of Shetland and Orkney's history that makes it completely unique in the world is the 1468/69 pawning of the islands by King Christian of Denmark to King James III of Scotland.
+The fascinating side of Shetland and Orkney's history that makes it completely unique in the world is the 1468/69 pawning by King Christian of Denmark of his lands to King James III of Scotland.
 King Christian had agreed to provide a 60,000 florins dowry on the occasion of the marriage of his daughter to the Scots King.
-When he was unable to come up with the whole amount, his novel solution was to pawn first Orkney, then Shetland to King James.
-The pawning had no time limit and has never been revoked or legally challenged - indeed, as late as 1907, Lord Johnson stated that 'nothing has occurred since 1468 which amounts to a general acceptance in Orkney of the Scots feudal system'.
+When he was unable to come up with the whole amount, his novel solution was to pawn his lands first in Orkney, then Shetland to King James.
+The pawning had no time limit and has never been revoked or legally challenged - indeed, as late as 1907, Lord Johnson stated that "nothing has occurred since 1468 which amounts to a general acceptance in Orkney of the Scots feudal system".

 It is important to understand what was actually being pawned.
-Under udal law there is no concept of ultimate ownership by the Crown and the islands were pawned in that condition.
-So, James III was holding in trust (because it was pawned) a property in which he could never claim ownership (because the pawning had no time limit and because, under udal law, ultimate ownership by the Crown does not exist and therefore could not have been transferred by King Christian).
-Those aspects of sovereignty which imply ultimate ownership could never apply here.
+Under udal law there is no concept of ultimate ownership by the Crown.
+So, James III was holding in trust (because it was pawned) the king's lands in which he could never claim ownership (because the pawning had no time limit).
+Those aspects of sovereignty which imply ultimate ownership could never apply to Shetland as a whole.
 The agreement could only confer a kind of temporary sovereignty for administration purposes - to apply until the pawning was redeemed.

 During the following two hundred years there were repeated disponements and annexations.
 There seems to have been an assumption that such agreements could cover the whole of the islands, but this could never have been the case – bearing in mind the fact that the islands were not owned by the Crown.

-In 1667 the Peace and Treaty of Breda confirms that the pawning of the islands is 'unprescribed and imprescribable'.
+In 1667 the Peace and Treaty of Breda confirmed that the pawning document still stood in its full force.
 In other words, the pawned status has not been, and cannot be changed.

 The next document is of fundamental importance, but there is very scant reference to it in any of the historical literature.
 Its significance is paramount, but one could be forgiven for thinking that there has been an attempt to hide its existence.

-In 1669, although ignoring the pawned condition of the islands, Charles II made an attempt to remedy the situation with his Act of Annexation, in which he says "It is not only fit in order to his majesty's interests, but will be the great advantage of his Majesty's subjects dwelling there, that without interposing any other Lord or superior betwixt his Majesty and them, they should have an immediate dependence upon his Majesty and his Officers" and "ordains the same to be of full force strength, and effect in all time coming" (a phrase he uses six times in the document).
-He goes on: "And farther it is Declared that if any general act of Dissolution of his Majesty's property shall be made at any time hereafter; the said Lordship and Earldom ………… shall not be understood to fall under the same" and that any future disponement or act of Parliament concerning the islands "shall from the beginning and in all time coming be void and null and of no effect"
+Kingdom".
+He goes on: "It is not only fit in order to his majesty's interests, but will be the great advantage of his Majesty's subjects dwelling there, that without interposing any other Lord or superior betwixt his Majesty and them, they should have an immediate dependence upon his Majesty and his Officers" and "ordains the same to be of full force strength, and effect in all time coming" (a phrase he uses six times in the document).
+He continues: "And farther it is Declared that if any general act of Dissolution of his Majesty's property shall be made at any time hereafter; the said Lordship and Earldom ………… shall not be understood to fall under the same" and that any future disponement or act of Parliament concerning the islands "shall from the beginning and in all time coming be void and null and of no effect"

 Only 38 years later the terms of the 1669 Act were directly contravened in the 1707 Act of Union (joining Scotland to England and Wales), from which Shetland and Orkney emerge magically as counties of Scotland.
 This has been the official fiction ever since - is it any wonder that the authorities are so coy about this document?

-Since the 1669 Act of Annexation, nothing has been done in legal terms to change Shetland and Orkney's Crown Dependency status.
-The Isle of Man and the Channel Islands are examples of Crown Dependencies.
-Shetland and Orkney probably have a better claim to that status than The Isle of Man!
+Since the 1669 Act of Annexation, nothing has been done in legal terms to change Shetland and Orkney's status.
+The people own the allodial title and are, by definition, sovereign in their own right.

 The pawning put the islands in a special relationship with the Crown.
 In international law there are only three ways by which the status of a state can be changed.
 They are: Conquest, Cession, or Terrae Nullius.
 None of these apply to Shetland and Orkney, therefore there is a strong argument that their original status has never been changed and that legally, the islands are still held in trust by the Crown.
 If the people of Shetland want it, little stands in the way of their achieving more autonomy.

 Even today the Crown makes no pretence of ultimate ownership of either the land or the foreshore of Shetland.
-That very fact indicates a tacit acceptance that Shetland is covered by a different kind of sovereignty than that of the rest of the UK.
-Whichever way that sovereignty is defined, it cannot include ownership.
+That very fact indicates a tacit acceptance that Shetland is different to any part of Scotland or the UK.

 With regard to udal law, this was the first legal system of the islands, which applied from about 900AD to the present day.
 Until 1965 the legal position was that udal law took precedence, but in that year a single Judge, Lord Hunter made a judgement that turned the whole thing round.
 Since that verdict, feudal law is held to apply unless affected by udal law.
 A single judge, without any legislation on the subject, was deemed able to change the whole system of law here.
-A similar verdict in a second case gave the Crown Estates their authority here.
+In 2011 a sheriff (the judge in lower Scotish courts) accepted the Crown's proposition that Shetland is part of Scotland because of a magazine article published in The Orkney Antiquarian Journal!
+It remains the case that no court has been able to show solid evidence proving that Shetland is part of Scotland.

 The Crown Estates: